DogmaSolutions/Analyzers/README.md

  [HttpGet]
  public IEnumerable<MyEntity> GetAll0()
  {
-     // this WILL trigger an error
+     // this WILL trigger the rule
      var query = from entities in DbContext.MyEntities where entities.Id > 0 select entities;
      return query.ToList();
  }